shotaro-n-nakamura/shotaro-n-nakamura.github.io/Research.md

 ---
 layout: page
 bigimg:
-  - "/img/Topologyweight2.png" : "Topology weights for three possible topologies of Indian, Tibetan, and Holarctic lineages with Dhole as an outgroup across the X chromosome"
+  - "/img/Topologyweight3.png" : "Topology weights for three possible topologies of Indian, Tibetan, and Holarctic lineages with Dhole as an outgroup across the X chromosome"
 ---

-**Research**

 My research revolves around understanding the evolutionary processes that shape genomic diversity of species and between their populations.
 For this, I use genomic tools, computational methods, and collaborate with a wide range of researchers to answer questions on the evolution and ecology of species, focused on mammals.
 I am invested in ensuring that the scientific knowledge generated from this research is applied to conservation.

 ![me](/img/subspeciesmap.png)

 **Gray wolves of South and Central Asia**